 Patients with genital herpes have reported that outbreaks or episodes typically diminish through the years.
 Early prodromal symptoms, or warning signals, that are followed by outbreaks.
 These prodromal symptoms often include mild tingling or shooting pains in the legs, hips and buttocks, and can last from 2 hours to 2 days.
 After the prodromal symptoms occur the blisters develop into painful red spots, which then evolve into yellowish, clear fluid-filled blisters after a day or two.
 These blisters burst or break and leave ulcers that usually heal in about 10 days.
 In women, blisters can develop inside the vagina and cause painful urination.

 Although the cause is unknown, outbreaks are often associated with periods of weakened immune systems, skin wounds, menstruation, fever, nerve damage, tissue damage from surgery, or exposure to extreme climate situations.
 A genital herpes outbreak or episode occurs when the HSV-1 or HSV-2 virus is reactivated from its dormant stage.
 Genital herpes is an incurable disease, and once you contract it, you may experience outbreaks throughout your lifetime.
 Those who are experiencing their first herpes episode of genital herpes can expect to have several (typically four or five) outbreaks within a year.
 Over time these recurrences usually decrease in frequency and severity.
 The first outbreak of herpes is often the longest outbreak experienced.
-After that, short and inconsistent episodes can be managed and treated with antibiotics.
+After that, short and inconsistent episodes can be managed and treated with antiviral medication.